-Both Vehicle Excise Duty (VED) and Company Car Tax (CCT) rates are tied to a car’s CO2 emissions.
-The Government will continue to base these taxes on NEDC figures until April 2020, when it will switch to using WLTP results.
+However, the Government will continue to base these taxes on NEDC figures until April 2020, when it will switch to using WLTP results.

-For diesel cars, there is another way these new tests will affect both VED and CCT.
+For diesel cars, there is another way the new tests will affect both VED and CCT.
 As of 1st April 2018, new diesel cars face higher first-year VED rates than petrol ones with the same CO2 emissions – but Euro 6d cars (those that meet the RDE Step 2 standard) are exempt from this change.
 In addition, Euro 6d cars will not have to pay the CCT diesel supplement, which was increased from 3 percentage points to 4 on 6th April 2018.

 However, as RDE Step 2 will not become mandatory for new car types until January 2020, or for other newly registered cars until January 2021, relatively few are expected to meet this standard initially.
 Most people buying new diesels this year will therefore have to pay the increased VED and CCT rates.